 - Make a stepping stone to place outside in the flower beds to forever honor where that pet liked to lie during those sunny days.

-- Make a clay paw print of the pet so that they child can keep this in the safety of his own room.
+- Create a clay paw print of the pet that the child can keep.

-- Allow them to assist with the choosing of an urn or burial place.
+- Allow them to assist with choosing an urn or burial place.
 Get them actively involved in this process so they truly feel included.

 Children do want the education and information on what’s just happened with the death of their pet.
 Be open.
 Be honest.
-And allow them to do what naturally comes to them in their emotions and in their requests to pay tribute to a pet they loved dearly too.
+Allow them to do what naturally comes to them in their emotions and in their requests to pay tribute to a pet they loved dearly, too.